Recognising your skills

 - Online courses, such as Aalto University’s Future of Work, help you keep up to date.

-Compare the forecasts to your own skills profile and consider what new skills might be useful for you to develop.
-Show your willingness to develop and your current skills in your job searching.
-Highlight both your current strengths and your readiness to learn new skills needed in your field.
-Give examples of how you have adapted, learned, and developed yourself in a changing environment – that way, you will convince employers that you are ready to face the challenges of the future.
+Compare these forecasts with your own skills profile and consider what new skills it might be useful for you to learn or develop.
+Make your willingness to develop – as well as your current skills – visible in your job search.
+In your applications and interviews, highlight both your current strengths and your readiness to learn new skills your sector will need in the future.
+Give concrete examples of how you have learned, adapted and developed yourself in changing environments – this will help convince employers that you are ready to meet future challenges.

 Try these tools: